17Skye17/2019WAIC-hackthon-Garbage-Classification/README.md

   So the classifier is simply a `Softmax` classifier with a fully connected layer, and loss is `multi-class cross entropy loss`.

   Another intesting design is utilizing two classifiers: one for level-1 label classification and the other for level-2.
-  However, after training my model with this kind of design, loss gets harder to convergence.
-(Maybe sharing the same feature extractor parameter weights for both classifiers is wrong.)
+  However, after training my model with this kind of design, loss gets harder to converge.
+(Maybe sharing the same feature extractor parameter weights for both classifiers is not brilliant.)

 ### 3.3 Feature Extractor Design